connormayer/uci_phonotactic_calculator/README.md

 ## Citing the UCI Phonotactic Calculator

-If you publish work that uses maxent.ot, please cite this repository.
+If you publish work that uses the UCI Phonotactic Calculator, please cite this repository.

 > `Mayer, C., Kondur, A., & Sundara, M.(2022).
 UCI Phonotactic Calculator (Version 0.1.0) [Computer software]. https://doi.org/10.5281/zenodo.7443706`